For Prospective Majors

 Outcomes and benefits of a being Bates Biology major

-As part of our Howard Hughes Medical Institute-sponsored programs, Bates college recently hired an assessment officer to conduct a thorough analysis of data from a 2009-2010 survey of mathematics and science alumni over the past 20 years.
-From this we learned that Bates graduates are extremely successful in pursuing advanced degrees in graduate or professional school.
+Recent surveys of Bates mathematics and science alumni over the past 20 years tell us that Bates graduates are extremely successful in pursuing advanced degrees in graduate or professional school.
 Nearly 76% of those responding to the survey reported that they had earned advanced degrees in their disciplines.
 An average of 40 Bates students or alumni enter schools across the health professions each year, and another 10 enter graduate schools in the sciences.
-Also, recently released National Science Foundation data place Bates among the top 50 liberal arts colleges producing PhDs in STEM (science, technology, engineering, and mathematics) disciplines.
-More than 45% of Bates graduates who receive PhDs do so in the sciences, powerful evidence of the strength of our undergraduate science program.
+Also, National Science Foundation data place Bates among the top 50 liberal arts colleges producing PhDs in STEM (science, technology, engineering, and mathematics) disciplines.
+More than 45% of Bates graduates who receive a Ph.D. do so in the sciences, powerful evidence of the strength of our undergraduate science program.